This year, Hanukkah begins at sunset on Sunday, November 28, 2021 and continues for eight days ending at sunset on Monday, December 6, 2021.

 Hanukkah gift giving was never a tradition until Jewish immigrants came to America in the early 20th century.
 That's when they discovered the Christmas ritual that fell around the same time as Hanukkah, and adopted the tradition of family gift exchanges.

-• The first day of Hanukkah overlapped with Thanksgiving in 2013, resulting in popular jokes about "Thanksgivukkah" that included cranberry-filled jelly donuts and sweet potato latkes.
+• The first day of Hanukkah overlapped with American Thanksgiving Day in 2013, resulting in popular jokes about "Thanksgivukkah" that included cranberry-filled jelly donuts and sweet potato latkes.
 Alas, the next Thanksgivukkah won’t occur until 2070.

 Around the Web, discover more about the holiday with guides to the menorah

 lighting, recipes, interactive games, history and trivia, songs and music.

 Virtual Chanukah - This whole site is a mitzvah!
 From the ancient to the present - from the miraculous to the secular including a schedule of menorah lightings around the globe, video clips, and audio files.